Bylaws of the United Motorcoach Association, Inc. (revised January 7, 2018)

 ARTICLE XI.
 AMENDMENTS

-A. Any proposed amendment shall first be submitted to the Board of Directors and if approved by a two-thirds vote of the voting members present at a meeting of the Board, shall then be submitted to the members of the Association.
+A. Any proposed amendment to these Bylaws shall first be submitted to the Board of Directors and require a two-thirds vote of those Board members present/voting.
+The approved amendment shall then be submitted to the members of the Association for final approval.
 If submitted to the members of the Association at a meeting, at least 30-days' notice of the proposed amendment shall be given.